 For example, if you had a tracking parameter that you use for a particular campaign, then the page is obviously the exact same page as when it's reached without the tracking parameter.
 Entering the tracking parameter in here tells Google that they should ignore the tracking parameter when looking at the URL.

-If Google has detected any malware on your site, this is where they'll list it out (it will also appear in the messages section).
+If Google has detected any malware or other security issues on your site, this is where they'll list it out (it will also appear in the messages section).
 If you see a page here you'll want to get it fixed as soon as possible and click on the "Request a Review" button that will be displayed here.

 This section contains links to tools that are outside of GWT, but are of interest to webmasters, such as the Structured Data Testing tool, which enables webmasters to test their schema implementations, the Structured Data Markup Helper, and others.